Marine Conservation Research Small Grants

-- Providing materials to train local residents to reduce impacts of human activities on marine animals and their habitats
+- Providing materials to train local residents to reduce impacts of human activities on marine organisms and their habitats;

-- Developing educational materials or equipment for teaching fishers to reduce bycatch
+- Developing educational materials for implementing conservation practices, such as teaching fishers to reduce bycatch;

-- Surveys of unsurveyed areas to evaluate status and conservation of marine organisms or habitats.
+- Surveys of previously unsurveyed areas to evaluate status and conservation of marine organisms or habitats;